Inventrom/boltiot-arduino-helper/README.md

 Example 1 : Interfacing via hardware serial port

-#include <Bolt.h>
+#include <BoltIot-Arduino-Helper.h>

 void setup() {
-  bolt.Begin(Serial); //Initialize the bolt interface over serial uart.
+  boltiot.Begin(Serial); //Initialize the bolt interface over serial uart.
 Serial could be replaced with Serial0 or Serial1 on arduino mega boards.
 		   //In this example Tx pin of bolt is connected to rx pin of arduino Serial Port
 		   //and rx pin of bolt is connected to tx pin of arduino Serial Port pinMode(2,INPUT); //Set pin 2 as the input.
 We will use send this pin's state as the data to the bolt cloud }

 void loop() {
-  bolt.CheckPoll(digitalRead(2)); //Send data to the bolt cloud, when the bolt polls the arduino,for data.
+  boltiot.CheckPoll(digitalRead(2)); //Send data to the bolt cloud, when the bolt polls the arduino,for data.
 /*This function needs to be called reglarly.
 Calling the CheckPoll function once every seconds is required*/ }